rzhao-sec/PACTOR/README.md

 2. Repo structure:

-|--controlscripts: lists all the 154 control scripts; their URLs are anonymized.
+|--controlscripts: the 154 control scripts; their URLs are anonymized.